 About Me

 I started by working part-time at Kirkwood Community College in Iowa and was promoted to a full-time department assistant position soon after.
 In this role, I learned a lot about working collaboratively, being flexible when challenges arose, and creating my own systems.
 But having been in academia for so much of my life, I felt that I needed a new challenge that was more central to my interests.
-So when Omaha Symphony offered me the position, I picked up my life and moved to Omaha!
-In my role as Communications Manager, I managed our social media accounts, wrote press releases, maintained assets, coordinated media coverage, conducted interviews, updated the website, created emails and graphics, came up with digital initiatives, and much more…!
+So when Omaha Symphony offered me a role, I picked up my life and moved to Omaha.
+In my role as Communications Manager, I managed social media accounts, wrote press releases, maintained assets, coordinated media coverage, conducted interviews, updated the website, created emails and graphics, and spearheaded digital initiatives.
 And even though the work was challenging, I’m grateful for the opportunity to dip my toes into arts administration.
-This job gave me the confidence and skills to apply to my current job at Providence College (Rhode Island) in which I perform many of the same tasks but with a focus on attracting graduate students to PC’s many amazing programs!
+This job gave me the confidence and skills to apply to my current marketing job in which I utilize many of the same skills.

-When not working or teaching, I love spending time with my fiance, playing with our sweet pitbull/boxer mix named Bubba, traveling, attending comedy shows and concerts, and cooking.
+When not working or teaching, I love spending time with my husband, playing with our sweet pitbull/boxer mix named Bubba, traveling, attending comedy shows and concerts, and cooking.